 As part of the 2021 court proceedings, the Court appointed Michael Gennaco on September 7, 2021 to develop proposals concerning the PSB backlog.
-MCSO has been providing information to Mr. Gennaco during the 4th quarter 2021 upon request and looks forward to reviewing his proposals
+MCSO hopes that Mr. Gennaco's recommendations will guide MCSO, the Monitor, and the Parties to workable solutions for reducing the backlog.